vinodliyanage/itqa-group-assignment/api-tests/README.md

 │   │   └── <feature-file-name>.cy.feature            // Feature
 │       └── <step-definitions-file-name>.cy.mjs       // Step definitions for the feature files
 ├── package.json                                      // Project dependencies and scripts
-└── server.bat                                        // Script to start the server (Windows only)
 ```

 ### Key Files: